 Steve Moore of Apollo Angling centre Milford has now introduced a customer loyalty card scheme allowing accumulation of points which can be offset against future purchases.
 Ask for your own card on your next visit.
 He is also willing to negotiate bulk purchase deals.
 For larger price items he aims to match or beat any internet price which is listed in legitimate tackle shop websites, and it is his intention to stock most new products from the bigger suppliers such as Drennan, Korda, Nash, Preston and Diawa.

 Please show your current HAS membership card when visiting this local retailer and support Apollo - the sponsor of our onsite notice-boards.

 Following successful nettings and electro fishing in conjunction with the EA and specialist Catfish removal operatives, the committee are hopeful that this invasive non native species has now been eradicated from Shillinglee.
-However in the event of any member catching a Catfish, of any size, you are respectfully requested to deposit in the holding tanks that are positioned around the lake.
-Immediate notification must be provided to the Bailiff, Secretary, Fishery Manager or committee member.
-You should not under any circumstances return such fish to the water.
+However in the event of any member catching a Catfish, of any size, you are respectfully requested to provide immediate notification to the Bailiff, Secretary, Fishery Manager or committee member.
+You should NOT under any circumstances return such fish to the water.
 Your co-operation in this matter would be very much appreciated.

-Lee Hazel and his team have completed the planting out of lily clusters in the Rookery area (2013 now established) Nursery Bay (2015), the top field and adjacent to first island in the main lake (2014/16).
+Lee Hazel and his team have undertaken a schedule of lily cluster planting in the Rookery area, Nursery Bay, the top field and adjacent to first island in the main lake.
 These will be protected by wire netting until established.

 In conjunction with other local fisheries and following extensive advice from The Angling Trust, we are currently putting in place a number of non-lethal anti predation methods in and around known Cormorant roosting locations.
 Related activities will be carried out on different days of the week and varying times of day.
 Members are asked to report multiple sightings to the Bailiff.